 This kind of art can have an appealing informality, and it makes one feel like an insider oneself simply for coping with it—an art scene that makes me think of a private club.
 It also puts me off—or makes me think that the artist has not taken art past its initial impulse.
 It comports with a scene that rewards art-school connections, with the consequent overvaluation of easily described and graded student projects.
 As Jerry Saltz writes in The Village Voice, too many artists never get to the end of a famous directive: take an object; do something with it; do something else with it.
 Jasper Johns, who notably said so, always remembered to do that something else.

 Still, sometimes a private language can feel as moving as the spoken one.
 In part, one's exclusion from its full meaning brings the work closer to a dream state.
 I felt that with Christoph Ruckhäberle.
 The bulky, simply outlined figures and warm, flat colors recall another Zach Feuer artist, Dana Schutz.
-However, the images impose her primitivism on a night world out of German Expressionism.
+However, the images impose her primitivism on a night world out of German Expressionism and "Degenerate Art."
 The poses, turned into the picture, and the occasional masks also suggest both anonymity and familiarity.
 When a figure leads a horse, he becomes part of a supernaturally slow circus.

 More direct attempts at art as directed dreaming run comparable risks.
 Surrealism privileged the dream state, for imagery and methods alike that subvert the artist's ego.
 However, Salvador Dalí could make that state a little too much his own—and a lot too comforting for his own good.
 Even emerging artists today often repeat a private stock of images, with an adoring public lapping up purported nightmares as greeting cards.